 v.
 All the representative points are located by taking the staff readings, bearings and the vertical angle.

 vi.
 After this, the foresight and bearings are noted at the second station.
-Vertical angle and the staff reading are also noted.
+Vertical angle and the staff readings are also noted.

 vii.
 The instrument is then shifted to the second station then centring and

 levelling is done.
 Height of the instrument is also measured as earlier.

 viii.
 A back sight to the first station is then done and readings are similarly taken.

 ix.
 The computations are done using the above-mentioned formula.